VaeiFork/PlayMontagePro/README.md

 > Do not use this plugin, it is not ready.
 At all.

 > [!IMPORTANT]
-> **Play Montage Pro**
+> **Play Montage Pro (PMP)**
 > <br>TODO
 > <br>And its **FREE!**

 > [!CAUTION]
 > Did you know?
-> <br>Anim Notifies are not guaranteed to trigger.
-Have you heard "Animation should not affect gameplay"?
+Anim Notifies are not guaranteed to trigger.
+> <br>Have you heard the common phrase "Animation should not affect gameplay"?
-> <br>But with Unreal's powerful tools, you've built notifies that reload your weapon, and more!
-And you probably haven't experienced any issues.
-So it's fine, right?
+> <br>You've probably already built notifies that reload your weapon and more!
+And without any issues.
-> <br>In fact, the heavier your game gets, the less likely Anim Notifies are to fire.
+> <br><br>What you may not know yet, is that the heavier your game gets, the less likely Anim Notifies are to fire.
 Its a trap that catches you later in production.
+> <br><br>This is true for Queued notifies.
+The alternative is Branching Point notifies.
+> <br>When two or more Branching Point notifies trigger on the same frame, only one will trigger!
-> <br>What if you had a notify that changes the movement mode to/from Flying?
+> <br><br>What if you had a notify that changes the movement mode to/from Flying?
 You can get stuck in Flying!
-> <br>This is true for Queued notifies.
-The alternative is Branching Point notifies.
-> <br>When two Branching Point notifies trigger on the same frame, only one will trigger!
 > <br>There is no anim notify system in Unreal that ensures your notifies will fire reliably.
 PMP is the solution to this.

 > [!WARNING]